yuan910715/clock_press/docs/en/index.md

 Another idea is to modify this project to be more suitable for ordinary users
 `It is consistent with the idea of ​​my own open source project SuperY Wifi Clock, https://github.com/yuan910715/Esp8266_Wifi_Matrix_Clock`

 I designed the PCB board, hardware welding and firmware flashing are completed by professionals, ordinary users only need to configure on the configuration page, changing the clockface does not require reflashing the firmware.
-Since this idea is quite different from the original author's project, I made this project independent, ClockWise Plus, following the original project's MIT open source agreement
+Since this idea is quite different from the original author's project, I made this project independent, ClockWise Plus, following the original project's MIT open source license

 ### Upgrades